Ready to try something different?

 • have recently received or are scheduled to receive an immunization (vaccine).
 You should avoid getting live vaccines while being treated with SILIQ

-• are or plan to become pregnant, or are breastfeeding or plan to do so.
+• are or plan to become pregnant or are breastfeeding or plan to do so.
 It is unknown if SILIQ can harm your unborn or newborn baby

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.